edheal553/edheal553/README.md

-## Hi there 👋 i am here to code some website /html so can you check it
+## Hi there 👋 i am here to code some website /html so can you check it  so i could try to code some

 <!--